/// Evasive Self-Defense Guide For The Untrained [updated]

 “Showcasing” such expensive items to the world makes you a prime target to criminals not only for those specific items but for the money you probably have on your person as well as access to more.

-PRO TIP : In some parts of the world, children are taught to seek out rich looking tourists and use sympathy to beg for money and in rare cases, steal from them.
+PRO TIP : In some parts of the world, children are taught to seek out wealthy looking tourists and use sympathy to beg for money and in rare cases, steal from them.

 Most personal crimes committed against tourists are robberies and muggings, for the latter, giving the assailant what they want could effectively end the situation peacefully.
 With a “decoy wallet“, you can control your loss to a minimum.